Nybbit/Affinity/DESIGN_PROCESS_AND_POST_MORTEM.md

 ## Making the ECS Cache-Friendly and Data-Oriented Design

-All of my game development projects up to this point have been Object-Oriented because that's how I learned to code.
-Unfortunately, OOP isn't always the best option for everything.
+All of my game development projects up to this point have been more "traditional" OO (like how they teach in schools) because that's how I learned to code.
+Unfortunately, this approach isn't always the best.
+Especially when performance is critical.

 A little bit ago I started learning about data-oriented design.
 It's a different way of looking at a program that focuses on how you layout data in your program and how you work on it.
 (Here's a fantastic talk about [Data-Oriented Design](https://www.youtube.com/watch?v=rX0ItVEVjHc))

-An object-oriented ECS might look something like this...
+A more "traditional" object-oriented ECS might look something like this...

 ```cpp
 struct Entity